Our Favourite AnchoragesSome of our favourite stops!

 The Whitsunday Islands have enough anchorages to keep you busy for months of happy sailing!
 So you can include some on your itinerary, here are a few of our favourites with recommended snorkelling sites either at your anchorage or just a short dinghy ride away.
 The five resort islands in the Whitsundays also welcome visiting yachts.
 A reasonable fee includes a mooring or marina berth and the freedom to enjoy the guest facilities of the resort.
 Each island resort’s ambience and facilities is different and that means more variety for you!
 Your Queensland Yacht Charter vessel has a comprehensive folder with all these details and more.
 Bookings at least 24 hours in advance are needed, either by a simple radio call to QYC or direct to the resort.

 Although there are moorings at Happy Bay, it is recommended to drop anchor instead.
 The resort here is no longer open.
 Palm Bay Resort located at the southern end of Happy Bay is also a popular option for a last night stopover, they have 4 moorings available (2 inner and 2 outer).
-To use the mooring is $50.00 a night, to use the mooring and resort facilities is $100.00 per night for 2 persons, each additional adult is $15.00 or $10.00 for each additional child (under 12 years).
+The cost for a mooring is $50.00 a night or $100 for mooring and use of the resort facilities for 2 persons, each additional adult is $15.00 or $10.00 for each additional child (under 12 years).